“Ginahasa”

 He cried as his mother spanked the disobedience out of him in front of all the grand ladies.
 He stopped his Indian dance for a while.
 But then, in revenge, He began again, chanting and laughing… “Ginahasa!
 Ginahasa!
 Ginahasa siya!!!”

-Mother looked upwards to Heaven and flailed her arms.
+Mother looked upwards to heaven and flailed her arms.

 Mother gave up on her spoiled brat!!!